Where is China?

 - Read CBBC's Newsround information about China

-- National Geographic Kids’ website on China
+- National Geographic Kids facts about China

 - BBC miniguide to Chinese characters